 Step One - Identify Your Current Light Setup

-• Tighten and securely screw lamp correctly in place.
+- Tighten and securely screw the lamp in place.

-• If the wiring is loose at the connection point, disconnect power to the circuit and secure wiring as needed.
+- If the wiring is loose at the connection point, disconnect power to the circuit and secure wiring as needed.
+Restore power to the circuit to test if the issue is resolved.

 Step Two - Narrow Down Other Potential Points of Failure That Cause Flickering